hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/01__Praveen_R._Bhat.md

 > between this world and brahman.
 >
-If you agree that an atheist will agree to difference between this world (which includes himself)​ from brahman, congratulations, you have erred into our pakSha again.
+If you agree that an atheist will agree to difference between this world (which includes himself) from brahman, congratulations, you have erred into our pakSha again.
 An atheist has also landed into duality without Shruti pramANa, which proves that Shruti is not a pramANa for dvaita, but for advaita.